-In an article published in AJKD, Lum et al describe a case of acute kidney injury in a patient with well-controlled HIV infection on highly active anti-retroviral therapy (HAART).
+In a quiz published in AJKD, Lum et al (freely available) describe a case of acute kidney injury in a patient with well-controlled HIV infection on highly active anti-retroviral therapy (HAART).
 The following questions will test your pathology knowledge on HIV-associated kidney disease.

 Post prepared by and all images courtesy of Tibor Nadasdy, MD, AJKD Blog Contributor and AJKD Kidney Biopsy Teaching Case Advisory Board member.